 Serve your salmon with a side of collard greens and you have a scrumptious, heart-friendly meal.

-Beans and their close cousins lentils, which belong to the pulses family, have remarkable health benefits.
+Beans and their close cousins lentils, both pulses in the legume family, have remarkable health benefits.
 A June 2014 study published in Applied Physiology, Nutrition, and Metabolism found that, thanks in part to the tannins, phytochemicals and saponins found in pulses, this group of plant-based proteins is linked to heart health as well as a reduction in overall inflammation.

 Beans are also a good source of fiber — a half-cup of canned black beans, for example, has 8 grams, per the USDA, which helps to lower harmful LDL cholesterol levels.